frostcone/magmaguy.com/wiki/en/elitemobs/creating_arenas.md

 </details>

+## Special [4]
-[4] The following is the list of valid NPC interaction types:
+The following is the list of valid NPC interaction types:

 | Type | Description |
 | --- | :-: |